 The Trouble With Leaving Domestic Violence

-Male victims, just like their female counterparts, will generally feel anxiety, self-doubt and even fear about leaving a violent situation.
+Male survivors may feel anxiety, self-doubt, and even fear when thinking about leaving a violent situation.
 They may not know how to get away or may think that their abuser will seek them out if they leave.
-This can result in an intense fear of leaving their home, going to the police or seeking out shelter.
-With the memory of all that they have suffered at the hands of their abuser, many victims won't seek out help and will stay with the abuser because they think there is no other way forward. he additional barrier of fearing that others won’t believe their experience can further inhibit seeking help.
+This can result in an intense fear of leaving home, going to the police, or seeking out shelter.
+With the memory of all that they have experienced at the hands of their abuser, many survivors don't seek help and end up staying with the abuser because they think there is no other way forward. he additional barrier of fearing that others won’t believe their experience can further inhibit seeking help.

 Getting Professional Help